jack-blackson/ioBroker.countdown/README.md

 ### 2.1.0 (2023-07-XX)
 * (jack-blackson) Ability to use the countdown "backwards" - e.g. for calculating age of a baby
+* (jack-blackson) Adjustments for "in words" -> fixed year/years and adjusted which detail level is shown at which point of time

 ### 2.0.2 (2023-07-16)
 * (jack-blackson) Bugfix month calculation